 SmartEnergy Closes Series A/2

-The partnership with SmartEnergy represents Alliant Energy’s new drive to forge strategic alliances with companies offering state-of-the-art technology and innovative products and services for customers.

-By joining forces with privately held SmartEnergy, Alliant Energy Resources will leverage SmartEnergy's Web-enabling technologies in the rapidly changing and evolving energy industry.
-Fast-growing SmartEnergy was the first Internet-based energy service company (ESCO) licensed to provide electricity and natural gas service to the five boroughs of New York City and Westchester County, N.Y.

--more-

-Alliant Energy Resources, SMARTENERGY FORM PARTNERSHIP

-October 30, 2000

-Page 2

-SmartEnergy is recognized as the industry's leading innovator in the sale and marketing of electricity and natural gas.
-SmartEnergy is expected to be providing electricity and natural gas services in as many as five states by year-end, 2000.
-SmartEnergy also recently announced an agreement to be a featured merchant on Yahoo! (http://shopping.yahoo.com) one of the Web's most popular commerce destinations.
+“We are pleased with the diversity of our investors,” said SmartEnergy president and CEO Gautam Chandra.
+“This group signifies that we have a strong business model to be a leader in the mass markets in energy deregulation.
+Moreover, the global interest and correlating investment clearly proves that our platform can be leveraged in deregulated energy markets throughout the world.”

 Jim Hoffman, president of Alliant Energy Resources, said, “As a technology company with an energy market focus, this partnership with SmartEnergy provides our organization with a strategic learning opportunity.”
 Hoffman believes the strong growth of the Internet and technology in the energy segment, as well as the changing expectations of customers, make participation in the emerging electronic and technological marketplace critical to success.
 “Being a leader in customer solutions requires that we anticipate and respond to customers' changing expectations.
 The strategic partnership we’ve formed with SmartEnergy provides an excellent forum where both companies will benefit."